 The National Safeguarding Team have produced a Parish Handbook (June 2018) which brings into one place the safeguarding responsibilities for parishes detailed in the House of Bishops Safeguarding Policy and Practice Guidance.
 The Handbook summarises the safeguarding responsibilities for parishes; the duty to have 'due regard' to guidance under section 5 of the Safeguarding and Clergy Discipline Measure 2016 applies to this document.

 The Handbook has been designed to be easily consulted and to provide quick answers.
 It is primarily aimed at Incumbents and Parish Safeguarding Officers with specific sections for PCCs and Leaders of activities for children and young people and/or adults who may be vulnerable.
 It also offers a range of model templates and good practice reference material.

-It is hoped that its use will contribute greatly to promoting a safer culture and building good safeguarding practice in your parish.
-PLEASE NOTE: the Parish Safeguarding Handbook is currently down for editing by the National Safeguarding Team.We will advise you when the Handbook becomes available again..
+It is hoped that use of the Handbook will contribute greatly to promoting a safer culture and building good safeguarding practice in your parish.

 'Promoting a Safer Church' poster is now available for parishes to print and display; it can be accessed here.